ApacheEcho/RouteForceRouting/README.md

 ### Environment

 1. Copy `.env.example` to `.env` for local development and set values.
-2. For production, use `.env.production` placeholders and configure real values in your hosting provider (Render, etc.).
+2. For production, use `.env.production.template` as a reference and configure real values via your hosting provider's environment settings (e.g., Render).
+Do not commit real secrets.

 ### Run